 Money and Marriage Statistics – 20 Interesting Facts

-Money is one of the leading causes of stress in marriages, second only to infidelity.
+Money ranks as one of the leading causes of marital stress, trailing only infidelity.
 But how much money is actually necessary for a happy and successful marriage?

-According to recent studies, there is no specific income requirement for a happy marriage, but certain financial behaviors can lead to marital strife.
-Keep reading to learn more about the latest money and marriage statistics.
+According to recent studies, no specific income requirement exists for marital happiness, but certain financial behaviors can trigger significant relationship strain.
+Keep reading to discover the latest money and marriage statistics.

 Money and Marriage

-It turns out that there is no easy answer.
-Every couple is different, and what works for one might not work for another.
-That being said, there are some general trends that can provide valuable insight into the relationship between money and marriage.
+The truth is that no simple answer exists.
+Every couple differs, and what works for one may fail for another.
+However, certain general trends offer valuable insight into the relationship between money and marriage.

-The statistics in this post will cover the following financial issues faced by couples:
+The statistics below examine these key financial issues faced by couples:

 - Money and overall marriage quality